Yu-Shuai-PU/SR-NiTROM/README.md

     **Note:** Replace `<N_CPU>` with the number of CPU processors you want to use.
     * *Constraint:* The number of processors must be **less than** the number of input trajectories.

+3. For testing of trained ROMs:
+    We are now finishing cleanups.
+To be published for usage on Friday.

 ## 📚 Reference

 This work implements the **SR-NiTROM** method.
 It builds upon the original NiTROM algorithm: